Let us search market rates Same day decision in principle Free, no obligation advice No impact on credit score

 Where this is not the case, you should be able to demonstrate you have experience in the sector you are working in.
 For example, you may have years of experience working in that sector, but you have only started contracting in the past year or so.
 Lenders will want to be sure you are in a good working position when assessing your suitability for a loan to buy a property.

-In some circumstances it is possible to get a mortgage even on your 1st day of contracting but as you could imagine the terms and conditions behind approval for this are more demanding than for someone who has been contracting for two years plus.
+In some circumstances it is possible to get a mortgage even on your 1st day of contracting but as you can imagine the terms and conditions behind approval for this are more demanding than for someone who has been contracting for two years plus.

 Can I get a home loan if I am fixed-term contracting?